 Throughout this text, Washington does not tie his expectations for the success of the United States to the determination of the Founders or the skills of his successors.
 His trust was in God alone to enable private citizens and government leaders to fulfill the duty they had been called to — that He would, in His wisdom, bless the nation.
 Today, our country faces many challenges which the Founders could not have envisioned.
 May we embrace their acknowledgement of God and proceed with a “firm reliance on the protection of divine Providence,” as the signers of the Declaration of Independence did.

 The patriots who founded this great nation were firm believers in expressing thanks to God for our many blessings.

 When we settle down for our own Thanksgivings this week, let us follow their example in humbly submitting to the will of God and thanking our Heavenly Father for those gifts which he has bestowed upon us.

-Dr. Chris Gacek is Coalitions Senior Research Fellow at Family Research Council.
+Dr. Chris Gacek is Senior Fellow for Regulatory Affairs at Family Research Council.